KarimPwnz/karimpwnz.github.io/_posts/2023-01-05-github-actions-leaking-secrets.md

 tags: [GitHub Actions, Security]
 ---

 GitHub Actions is a CI/CD solution built into GitHub.
-It allow users to for example, deploy their repository's code on every push, or to automatically respond on new GitHub issues.
+It allows users to for example, deploy their repository's code on every push, or to automatically respond on new GitHub issues.
 Actions workflows are defined as YAML files placed into `.github/workflows`.
 Workflows are composed of jobs, which run asynchronously and in separate hosted machines;[^1] and jobs are broken into steps.

 [^1]: Jobs can be configured to run synchronously, but they will still run on separate machines.